apereo/cas/docs/cas-server-documentation/integration/Configuring-Fortress-Integration.md

 configured in the `fortress.properties` file.
 CAS automatically search for this file (assuming classpath) and constructs an access manager component with the admin user as the default communication user to fortress.

-To enable this feature, make sure Apache Fortress is
+To enable this feature, ensure Apache Fortress is
 [installed](http://directory.apache.org/fortress/installation.html "apache fortress installation") .

-Next include this dependency in the war overlay project:
+Next include the following module in the war overlay:

 ```xml
 <dependency>